kevink1103/restapi_project/README.md

 ```

 You can start developing your server from here.
-Integration with Sequelize and PostgreSQL and Redis is done for you.
+Integration with Sequelize, PostgreSQL and Redis is done for you.

 ## Resources